dominant-strategies/quai-manager/README.md

 1. Copy the config/config.yaml.dist into config/config.yaml.
 2. Edit the endpoints to your choosing.
 Default is set to local node endpoints with default WebSocket endpoints for each node.

+The miner is defaulted to run Prime, Cyprus, and Cyprus One.
+If you wish to mine on another slice you can modify the config/config.yaml Location: [1, 1].
+The location in which you mine chooses the Region and subsequent Zone of the Region.

+Example of running Prime, Paxos, and Paxos Three: Location: [2, 3]

 ## Run the manager